danielbodnar/awesome-stars/BY-LANG.md

 ## PHP

+- [DenverCoder1/readme-typing-svg](https://github.com/DenverCoder1/readme-typing-svg) - ⚡ Dynamically generated, customizable SVG that gives the appearance of typing and deleting text for use on your profile page, repositories, or website.
 - [cebe/yii2-openapi](https://github.com/cebe/yii2-openapi) - REST API application generator for Yii2, openapi 3.0 YAML -&gt; Yii2
 - [Onelinerhub/onelinerhub](https://github.com/Onelinerhub/onelinerhub) - Thousands of code solutions with clear explanation @ onelinerhub.com
 - [Tuhinshubhra/RED_HAWK](https://github.com/Tuhinshubhra/RED_HAWK) - All in one tool for Information Gathering, Vulnerability Scanning and Crawling.
 A must have tool for all penetration testers